Uzoma909/Healthcare-Scheduler/README.md

 - **Real-time Statistics**: Live counts of appointment statuses
 - **Customizable Physician List**: Easily update the roster of available doctors and physicians

+## 🚀 Getting Started
+### For Healthcare Providers (Admin Access)

+**IMPORTANT: To view the appointment you just scheduled as a patient, you MUST access the admin dashboard.**

+1. **Access the Admin Dashboard**
+   - On the home page, locate and click the green **"ADMIN"** button in the top right corner
+   - You will be prompted to enter a passkey

+2. **Enter the Passkey**
+   - **Enter: `123456`**
+   - Click "Access Admin" or press Enter
+   - *Note: In a production environment, this would be a one-time password (OTP) sent to the healthcare provider's email or phone for authentication.
+For demonstration purposes, a static passkey is used.*

+3. **View Your Scheduled Appointment**
+   - Once logged in, you'll immediately see the admin dashboard
+   - Your newly scheduled appointment will appear in the appointments table
+   - The dashboard displays:
+     - **Statistics**: Total scheduled, pending, and canceled appointments
+     - **Appointments Table**: All appointments with patient names, status, date/time, and assigned doctor

+4. **Manage Appointments**
+   - For each appointment in the table, you can:
+     - **Schedule/Confirm**: Click the **green calendar icon** to confirm a pending appointment
+     - **Cancel**: Click the **red X icon** to cancel an appointment

+5. **Schedule or Cancel Actions**
+   - When you click an action button, a modal will appear
+   - **To Schedule**:
+     - Confirm the appointment details
+     - Optionally add scheduling notes
+     - Click "Schedule Appointment"
+   - **To Cancel**:
+     - Enter a cancellation reason (required)
+     - Click "Cancel Appointment"
+   - The appointment status will update immediately in the table

+---

+## 🔄 Complete User Flow Example

+To see the full application in action:

+1. **Step 1**: Go to the home page and click "Get Started"
+2. **Step 2**: Fill in patient information and schedule an appointment
+3. **Step 3**: Return to the home page
+4. **Step 4**: Click the green **"ADMIN"** button
+5. **Step 5**: Enter passkey `123456`
+6. **Step 6**: View your scheduled appointment in the admin dashboard
+7. **Step 7**: Try scheduling or canceling the appointment to see real-time updates

+This demonstrates the complete patient-to-provider workflow that healthcare facilities would use in production.

 ---

 ## 🛠️ Tech Stack